Skip to content

 Setup complete

-At this point, the power system setup is complete and you should be ready to connect the SLA battery.
-Make sure to double-check the polarity of all power connections (power cable, battery cable, motors, encoders) before proceeding.
+At this point, the power system setup is finished, and you should be ready to connect the SLA battery.
+Make sure to double-check the polarity of all power connections (power cable, battery cable, motors, and encoders) before proceeding.
 Once the battery is connected, all motors and encoders should light up, indicating that they are powered on.

 Note